UltraEngine/tableplusplus/README.md

 This readme must be included in any source code distribution.

-Do not misrepresent the origin of this code.
+You may not misrepresent the origin of this code.

 ## Examples